HrxSrv/IIITDMJ-Website-V2.1/README.md

 ## Getting Started

-To get started with G-Campus, follow these steps:
+To get started with, follow these steps:

 1. **Clone the repository**:
 2. Run npm install